-What is a coding notice and how do they work?
+What is a Coding Notice and how do they work?

 When does a Coding Notice or Direction Notice Expire?

-How do I enter a Coding or Direction Notice into returns creator?
+How do I enter a Coding or Direction Notice into Returns Creator?

-How do I enter a contribution rate into returns creator?
+How do I enter a contribution rate into Returns Creator?

-- In Employee Maintenance, click on the person's name, and choose the "Cards" tab.
-Create a Full Rate (blue card) if the person is under pension age, or Employer Only (orange card) is the person is over pension age by clicking on "+Create Card Type."
+- In Employee Maintenance, click on the employee's name, and choose the "Cards" tab.
+Create a Full Rate (blue card) if the person is under pension age, or Employer Only (orange card) if the person is over pension age by clicking on "Create Card Type."